NomicFoundation/hardhat/docs/src/content/docs-landing/index.md

 ### Hardhat for Visual Studio Code

-Hardhat for Visual Studio Code is a Visual Studio Code extension that adds language support for Solidity, and provides editor integration for Hardhat projects.
+Hardhat for Visual Studio Code is a VS Code extension that adds language support for Solidity, and provides editor integration for Hardhat projects.
 [Learn more](/hardhat-vscode)

 ### Hardhat Chai Matchers

-Hardhat Chai Matchers is a Hardhat plugin that builds on top of [Chai](https://www.chaijs.com/), adding it Ethereum-related assertion utilities.
+Hardhat Chai Matchers is a Hardhat plugin that builds on top of [Chai](https://www.chaijs.com/), extending it with Ethereum-related assertion utilities.
 [Learn more](/hardhat-chai-matchers)

 ### Hardhat Network Helpers